Lampros Georgiadis: Club career

 Georgiadis initially competed in the village team, AE Nea Sampsounta and then PAS Preveza where he played for 4 years at Gamma Ethniki.
 In 1984 he was transferred to another Gamma Ethniki side, Anagennisi Arta for 5 million drachmas.

-In 1984 Georgiadis made his big move and was transferred to AEK Athens, while he was serving in the Army, for 12 millon drachmas.
+In 1984 Georgiadis made his big move and was transferred to AEK Athens, while he was serving in the Army, for 12 million drachmas.
 He played as am attacking midfielder and left midfielder, but many times he also played as a left back.
 A footballer with a long stride and a strong shot, he was an important player of the team for the seven years he wore its jersey, having appearances sometimes as a starter and sometimes as a substitute.
 He did not impress with his performances, while also having several injuries, but he was a player who won the trust of his coaches.
 He had a fairly large participation in the championship of 1989, while on the contrary in his last 2 seasons in the team when they won the respective titles, his participation was very little.
 In addition to these 3 championships, he won the one Super Cup and one League Cup with AEK.
 He left in the summer of 1993 and before ending his career he also played for the Kalamata.

+International career

+From 1986 to 1988 Georgiadis was a member of Greece U21, winning 2nd place in the 1988 UEFA European Under-21 Championship, under Andreas Stamatiadis.